 Even if in the last resort I have no absolute knowledge of this stone, and even if my knowledge regarding it takes me step by step along an infinite road and cannot ever be complete, the fact remains that the perceived stone is there, that I recognize it, that I have named it and that we agree on a certain number of statements about it.
 Thus it seems that we are led to a contradiction: belief in the thing and the world must entail the presumption of a completed synthesis—and yet this completion is made impossible by the very nature of the perspectives which have to be inter-related, since each one of them, by virtue of its horizons, refers to other perspectives, and so on indefinitely.
 There is, indeed, a contradiction, as long as we operate within being, but the contradiction disappears, or rather is generalized, being linked up with the ultimate conditions of our experience and becoming one with the possibility of living and thinking, if we operate in time, and if we manage to understand time as the measure of being.Merleau-Ponty's ‘completed synthesis’ is Edelman's ‘closure’; ‘time as the measure of being’ recalls Dogen's ‘being-time’ (‘Uji’).
 The physical side of all this is explicated in Terrence Deacon's Incomplete Nature.— Merleau-Ponty (1945, 385)

-The hermeneutic circle is called a ‘circle’ only because it repeatedly brings you round to revisit and reinterpret the same text.
+The hermeneutic circle is called a ‘circle’ only because it repeatedly brings you round to revisit, reinterpret and recreate the same text.
 But where it takes you between visits to that single text would not look like a circular path if you could diagram it; it would look like a strange attractor, or perhaps like someone wandering about in a network.
 And of course it would take many more than two dimensions to properly portray this itinerancy.

 The circle also has a tendency to become a hermeneutic spiral, especially in a scriptural work such as the Báb's commentary on the Qur’anic Sura of Joseph: